Welcome

 Carolyn Farrar, Springfield and Central Illinois African American History Museum

-Dr. Brian Mitchell, formerly at the Abraham Lincoln Presidential Library and Museum (Springfield)
+Dr. Brian Mitchell, Abraham Lincoln Presidential Library and Museum (Springfield)

 Nalo Mitchell, Abraham Lincoln Presidential Library and Museum (Springfield)